 3. The replaceable filter cartridges are trouble free and easy to clean.
 A routine cleaning is the best practice.
 Cartridges should be removed and hosed down weekly using a water hose with pressure nozzle.
 Make sure all pumps are turned OFF before removing the cartridge(s) for cleaning.
 In addition, at least once a month the cartridges should be removed and soaked in a filter cartridge cleaning solution for a minimum 30 minutes (or as directed by the cleaning solution’s instructions).
 After soaking, the cartridges should be thoroughly rinsed using a water hose with pressure nozzle.
 The frequency of soaking required varies with amount of spa use.
 The more the spa is used the more often the filters should be cleaned.

-NOTE: DO NOT add any SPA SHOCK chemical to your spa water if using the Purezone micro filter, only use spa sanitiser and pH balancers.
+NOTE: DO NOT add any SPA SHOCK chemical to your spa water if using the Purezone micro filter, only use spa sanitiser and pH balances.

 5. Keep the spa water level at least 50mm above the